 Results and potential benefits

-• Welfare level = comfort level (ranging from low to high) provided to the cow in her tie-stall
+- Welfare level = comfort level (ranging from low to high) provided to lactating cows in their tie-stalls;

 3. Define and refine the use of these indicators (alone or in combination) on the basis of cow and environmental indicators, including:

-4. Evaluate the potential to detect changes in the welfare status of cows or herds using the same type of spectroscopy as what is currently used for milk recording
+4. Evaluate the potential to detect changes in the welfare status using the same type of spectroscopy as what is currently used for milk recording:

 Behavioral Measures Component: – 4 thesis-based Master students